robsonalvz/conkys/README.md

-# linuxMint
+# Coky
-Conkys for linux Mint Serena
+Conky for my Ubuntu